 On May 10th, these emotions overflowed into an evening of stark, horrifying violence as armed militia shot indiscriminately into an angry mob gathering outside theater at Astor Place.
 By the end of this story, over two dozen New Yorkers would be murdered, dozens more wounded, and the culture of the city irrevocably changed.

 Listen Now: The Astor Place Riot Podcast

 RIOT OR RIOTS?
 You may have noticed in our podcast that we go from calling it the Astor Place Riot and the Astor Place Riots.
 We both saw primary references to both the singular and the plural.
 Though it was just one riot which occurred on May 10, the incidents on May 7 and May 11 constitute smaller riots or disturbances that lead up or were the result of the May 10 event.
-The word ‘riot’ is even funny as it starts as a riot and ends as a massacre.
+The word ‘riot’ is not perfect either as it starts as a riot and ends as a massacre.

 CORRECTION: In the podcast, I mention that John Jacob Astor lived in the line of stately buildings today known as Colonnade Row.
 Although he built them, he never lived here.
 However he moved his family into them, including his grandson John Jacob Astor III.
 Cornelius Vanderbilt and Washington Irving also lived here.

 Inside the Astor Opera House, one of the most lavish spaces in all of New York in the 1840s.
 Curiously, this illustration depicts a ball for the New York Fire Department.
 Many members of the volunteer fire departments actually set upon the opera house as part of the angry mob.